-General CEPT is of the view that there is no need to change the Resolution 26 (Rev. WRC-07) Issue A - Deletion of country footnotes or country names from footnotes: • CEPT supports Administrations taking the initiative to review their footnotes and to propose the deletion of their country names or the deletion of country footnotes, if no longer required.
-Issue B - Addition of country names into footnotes or new country footnotes - CEPT is of the view that this agenda item is not intended for adding country names into footnotes and the addition of new country footnotes. - CEPT is of the view that Conferences may continue to deal with requests to add country names to existing footnotes on a case by case basis.
+CEPT is of the view that there is no need to change the Resolution 26 (Rev. WRC-07)

+Issue A - Deletion of country footnotes or country names from footnotes:

+CEPT supports Administrations taking the initiative to review their footnotes and to propose the deletion of their country names or the deletion of country footnotes, if no longer required.

+Issue B - Addition of country names into footnotes or new country footnotes

+- CEPT is of the view that this agenda item is not intended for adding country names into footnotes and the addition of new country footnotes. - CEPT is of the view that Conferences may continue to deal with requests to add country names to existing footnotes on a case by case basis.

-Agenda Item 9 (Issue 9.1.1) (approved by CPG-15-4) Issue: Resolution 205 (Rev. WRC-12) "Protection of the systems operating in the mobile-satellite service in the band 406-406.1 MHz" Preliminary CEPT position In order to ensure adequate protection of MSS systems in the frequency band 406-406.1 MHz, CEPT supports a revision of Resolution 205 (Rev WRC-12) containing mitigation measures.
-However, it should also be ensured that existing stations/systems duly authorized in adjacent frequency bands will not experience undue constraints.
+Issue: Resolution 205 (Rev. WRC-12) "Protection of the systems operating in the mobile-satellite service in the band 406-406.1 MHz"

+Preliminary CEPT position

+In order to ensure adequate protection of MSS systems in the frequency band 406-406.1 MHz, CEPT supports a revision of Resolution 205 (Rev WRC-12) containing protection measures such as the implementation of a guard band from 406.1 MHz to 406.2 MHz; Administrations should consider applying the guard band to new frequency assignments and this guard band is not applicable to existing stations/networks.

-Agenda Item 9 (Issue 9.1.2) (approved by CPG-15-4) Issue: Resolution 756 (WRC-12) "Studies on possible reduction of the coordination arc and technical criteria used in application of No. 9.41 in respect of coordination under No. 9.7" Preliminary CEPT position:
+Issue: Resolution 756 (WRC-12) "Studies on possible reduction of the coordination arc and technical criteria used in application of No. 9.41 in respect of coordination under No. 9.7"